kent013/tottepost/AppStore/introduction.md

 Single tap to share photo - tottepost
 =========================================

 tottepost is a photo sharing application, sharing photo as easy as winking!
-You can post the photo to pre-configured cloud services, such as twitter, facebook and dropbox, with single tap on camera button.
+You can post the photo to pre-configured cloud services, such as twitter, facebook and dropbox, with only a single tap on camera button.

-Often feel messy takeing photo and sharing them with your friends. tottepost is simple, single tap to take photo and share.
-Let's share something funny in outside, great dishes in restaurants, events or shows with tottepost!
+Often feel messy taking photo and sharing them with your friends. tottepost is simple, just one single tap to take photo and share.
+Let's share something funny outside, great dishes in restaurants, events or shows with tottepost!

 *We are forcusing on simplicity, thus we do not support effects, cropping images.